Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 15.md

 a = a | 8;
 ```

-## Bit wise NOT and XOR
+## Bitwise NOT and XOR

-There are two other bit wise operations worth mentioning.
-The first bit wise not (~) will simply invert each of the bits.
+There are two other bitwise operations worth mentioning.
+The first bitwise not (~) will simply invert each of the bits.
 For example, the binary value:

 ~0000 0001 	will become 	1111 1110

-The Bit wise not operator is reasonably uncommon, however the bitwise XOR (^) is even more so.
+The Bitwise not operator is reasonably uncommon, however the bitwise XOR (^) is even more so.
 The output of the XOR operator is 1 if the individual bits are different.
 The truth table for this is given below:

 | Input A | Input B | Result |
 | --- | --- | --- |